anakin004/backprop-from-scratch/README.md

 # AutoGrad-Eng

-## Educational Project
-AutoGrad-Eng is an educational project based on Andrej Karpathy's lecture on the fundamentals of neural networks from the ground up.
-It includes:
+based on Andrej Karpathy's lecture on the fundamentals of neural networks from the ground up

 ## Features
 - Custom computation for backpropagation.